edzaga/sql-course/sql-course-en/lectures/week7/lecture28.rst

 Example 2
 ^^^^^^^^^

-Let’s suppose we want to create a view that contains all the students tha applied to Science or engineering.
+Let’s suppose we want to create a view that contains all the students that applied to Science or engineering.

 .. code-block:: sql